suffolklibraries/lgc/content/collections/events/stow-movers-21-06.md

     content:
       -
         type: text
-        text: 'Stowmarket railway station is a give minute walk away and you can find times on the ' -
+        text: 'Stowmarket railway station is a five minute walk away and you can find times on the ' -
         type: text
         marks: